 Our nominating and governance committee is currently comprised of Messrs.
-Galligan, Wei and Pearce.
-Mr. Wei serves as our nominating and governance committee chairperson.
-However, effective immediately following the Annual Meeting, the nominating and governance committee will be comprised of Messrs.
-Galligan and Mann, with Mr. Mann serving as the nominating and governance committee chairperson.
+Galligan and Mann.
+Mr. Mann serves as our nominating and governance committee chairperson.
+Following the Annual Meeting, the nominating and governance committee will be comprised of Messrs.
+Galligan and Mann, and Ms. Butenhoff, with Mr. Mann serving as the nominating and governance committee chairperson.
 The composition of our nominating and governance committee meets the requirements for independence under current New York Stock Exchange listing standards and SEC rules and regulations.
-The nominating and governance committee was formed in December 2014 and held two meetings in fiscal 2016.
+The nominating and governance committee was formed in December 2014 and held four meetings in fiscal 2017.
 The responsibilities of our nominating and governance committee include, among other things:

-- identifying, evaluating and selecting, or making recommendations to our board of directors regarding, nominees for election or our Board of Directors and its committees; - considering and making recommendations to our board of directors regarding the composition of our Board and Directors and its committees; - reviewing proposed waivers of the code of ethics and business conduct; - reviewing, jointly with the compensation committee, succession planning for our chief executive officer and other executive officers and evaluating potential successors; - reviewing and assessing the adequacy of our corporate governance guidelines and recommending any proposed changes to our Board of Directors; - evaluating the performance of our Board of Directors and of individual directors and - reviewing and, if appropriate, approving all transactions between our company or its subsidiaries and any related party (as described in Item 404 of Regulation S-K).
+- identifying, evaluating and selecting, or making recommendations to our board of directors regarding, nominees for election or our Board of Directors and its committees; - 17

+- considering and making recommendations to our board of directors regarding the composition of our Board and Directors and its committees; - reviewing proposed waivers of the code of ethics and business conduct; - reviewing, jointly with the compensation committee, succession planning for our chief executive officer and other executive officers and evaluating potential successors; - reviewing and assessing the adequacy of our corporate governance guidelines and recommending any proposed changes to our Board of Directors: and - evaluating the performance of our Board of Directors and of individual directors.

 Our nominating and governance committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of the New York Stock Exchange.
-A copy of the charter of our nominating and governance committee is available on the Investors section of our website at http://investors.com/investors/corporate-governance/governance-documents/.
+Copies of the charter of our nominating and governance committee and our corporate governance guidelines are available on the Investors section of our website at http://investors.ooma.com/investors/corporate-governance/governance-documents/.